+Originally posted July 2013.
 Last weekend we hit up the SF Bromeliad Society’s super rad garden tour AND busted out the good old DSLR for the first time in almost a year.
-All the tour gardens were AMAZING!
-Brian Ransom’s garden pictured above and a whole bunch of pics below was my fave of the fab bunch.
-Anyone who mixes succulents, CA natives and bros rocks.
+Brian Ransom’s garden was my favorite of the bunch.
+The mix of bromeliads in all shapes and sizes along with California natives, succulents and orchids is so so good.

 Love the little pops of hot pink on the orchid (maybe an epidendrum?).
 There’s so much fun stuff going on back here.
 We rented and gardened in SF, so I really appreciate how portable most of the plants in this space are.
 It’s hard to bring a five foot shrub with you, but plants in pots aren’t so bad.

 Gotta love this wild wall of bromeliads, which are perfect for vertical life as many are epiphytic (they live on other other plants and objects, not to be confused with parasitic).

 One of my favorite blue California natives and bringer of bees Gilia capitata.
 Super easy to start from seed and grow in general.
 Love the Clarkias in the background, too.
 There is no California native wildflower I dislike.

 Sweet succulents with a fun array of bromeliads.

 Look at all those colors!
 We didn’t realize we could grow all these cool plants outside until we were seduced in to attended a SF Bromeliad Society meeting by SF Succulent Society folks (there’s a lot of crossover).
 Their website is a great resource of information if you want to do something like this in your own space.